REServeLLM/Initializer/README.md

 git submodule update --init --recursive
 ```

-2. Build the TensorRT-LLM Backend Image (contains the TensorRT-LLM and Backend components):
+2. Build the TensorRT-LLM Backend image (contains the TensorRT-LLM and Backend components):
 ```bash
 # Use the Dockerfile to build the backend in a container
 # For Network Issue